 Motion to Lift Detainer: Frequently Asked Questions about Probation Detainers in Philadelphia, PA

 The Philadelphia criminal defense attorneys of Goldstein Mehta LLC may be able to help you get a probation detainer lifted.
 Our attorneys have represented clients who have been arrested for new charges while on probation.
-In some cases, we have been able to get the probation judge (“the back judge”) to lift the detainer by filing a motion to lift the detainer.
+In some cases, we have been able to get the probation judge (“the back judge”) to quickly lift the detainer by filing a motion to lift the detainer.
 If you do not take action, you will remain in custody until your case is resolved, which could take a year or more.
 Call 267-225-2545 today for a complimentary criminal defense strategy session and to discuss the possibility of getting a detainer lifted while you are still facing new charges.

 As criminal defense attorneys, we frequently receive questions from clients about probation issues.
 Some of the most common questions we receive are: